schart/Wiki-Note/README.md

         Warn: I am do not use function of db code as async, because if you are using as async "create table function" does not wait "delete table function" and "delete table function" will work with "create table" at same time, so our tables will comes to we as missing.

-        We're will make functions for CRUD proccess.
+        We're will make functions for CRUD process.

 About Read at later(RAT) box: